Updated: January, 2022

 Thousands of scientists have said — in peer-reviewed journals, public appearances, and media interviews — that humanity faces a climate emergency.
-Among them are former chief science advisers to the British, German and Holy See governments, as well former NASA scientist James Hansen.
+Among them are former chief science advisers to the British, German and Holy See governments, as well as former NASA scientist James Hansen.
 Here are links to some of these statements:

 - The “World Scientists’ Warning of Global Climate Emergency” has now been signed by nearly 14,000 scientists from 156 countries; the signatories declare “clearly and unequivocally that planet Earth is facing a climate emergency.”
-William J. Ripple, its lead author, writes about the climate emergency in his article “President Biden should call it what it is” for the Seattle Times and in The Climate Emergency: 2020 in Review, for Scientific American.
+William J. Ripple, its lead author, writes about the climate emergency in his article “President Biden should call it what it is” for The Seattle Times and in The Climate Emergency: 2020 in Review, for Scientific American.
 Note: The Alliance of World Scientists keeps a running tally of signatories on its website.

 - In April 2020, the science journal Nature published an article, “Climate tipping points —too risky to bet against,” by some of the most eminent climate scientists on earth, notably Hans Joachim Schnellenhuber, the former chief climate scientist of the German government and a science advisor to Pope Francis, and Johan Rockstrom, the director of Potsdam Climate Impacts Center, who write, “…the consideration of tipping points helps to define that we are in a climate emergency and strengthens … calls for urgent climate action.”